 Herbed Honey Butter for the Peaches

 Grilled peaches by themselves are lovely.
 Grilling peaches gives them a more intense flavor from the caramelization that comes with the grill marks.
-But in this recipe, you combine butter, thyme, and a little bit of honey and spread that on the peaches before grilling them.
+But in this recipe, you combine butter, rosemary, and a little bit of honey and spread that on the peaches before grilling them.

 Not only does that keep the peaches from sticking to the grill, but it adds a lovely sweet herbal note to their intense flavor.
 It’s really hard to explain how luscious they become, but they absolutely melt in your mouth.